-Matt and Rauch (2013) in their study analysed the suitability of the most common Lean production methods across different company sizes.
-They found that the most recommended methods applicable to SME's (among others) are: i) 5S, ii) Kaizen, iii) Just in Time, iv) Pull and Kanban, v) Value Stream Mapping, vi) Poka Yoke and vii) Quicker Set ups.
+Matt and Rauch (2013) analysed the suitability of the most common Lean production methods and techniques across different company sizes.
+They found that the most recommended methods applicable to SME's (among others) are: i) 5S; ii) Kaizen; iii) Just in Time; iv) Pull and Kanban; v) Value Stream Mapping; vi) Poka Yoke; and vii) Quicker Set up's.

-Moreover, Rose, Rahman and Nordin (2011) conducted a study in which they suggest 17 best practices for implementing Lean in SME's (5S, Kanban, Set Up Time, Continuous

-Improvement, Visual Control, Cell Layout, Standard Operation, Continuous Flow, Uniform Workload, Small Lot, TQM, Quality Circle, Multifunction Employee, Training, Teamwork, Supplier Management and Preventive Maintenance), these practices were split into three categories, less investment, feasible to apply in SME's, and recommended by researchers.
+Moreover, Rose, Rahman and Nordin (2011) conducted a study in which they suggest 17 best practices for implementing Lean in SME's (5S, Kanban, Set Up Time, Continuous Improvement, Visual Control, Cell Layout, Standard Operation, Continuous Flow, Uniform Workload, Small Lot, TQM, Quality Circle, Multifunction Employee, Training, Teamwork, Supplier Management and Preventive Maintenance).

-Based on the suggestions of the authors referenced above, with respect to the most recommended techniques for SME's, some are described below:
+Based on the suggestions of the authors referenced above, the most recommended techniques for SME's are 5S and Kanban.

-The 5S technique has its origins in a Japanese acronym: in English the 5S stand for organization, neatness, cleaning, standardization and discipline.
-This can be used to have each factory section clean or an office desk.
-Successfully implementing this tool has several benefits such as discovering hidden problems, ensuring a good impression when the workplace is visited by customers or clients and increasing productivity and operational efficiency (Kobayashi, Fisher and Gapp, 2008).
+The 5S technique has its origins in a Japanese acronym: in English the 5S stand for organisation, neatness, cleaning, standardization and discipline.
+This can be used to have each factory section or an office desk clean.
+Successfully implementing this tool has several benefits, such as discovering hidden problems, ensuring a good impression when the workplace is visited by customers or clients, and increasing productivity and operational efficiency (Kobayashi, Fisher and Gapp, 2008).
 Most importantly, this technique may assist in employee motivation and empowerment.